mjbots/moteus/docs/reference.md

 non-zero if the current mode is fault (1) and the fault code is 33 (motor driver fault).

+#### 0x150 - 0x153 - UUID ####

+Name: UUID
+Mode: Read only, int32 only

+This returns a 128 bit UUID, this is the value printed on mjbots packaging and returned by `moteus_tool --info`

+#### 0x154 - 0x157 - UUID Mask ####

+Name: UUID
+Mode: Write only, int32 only

+If one or more of these fields are written, then the entire frame after this point will be discarded unless the devices corresponding UUID matches what was written.

 ## A.3 Example ##

 A single CAN-FD frame can be used to command the servo, and initiate a